rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

 - a linked list of entries in single column
 - a linked list of entries in single row

-Therefore, we need a node structure for matrix entries having two link pointers.
-Since we do not store zero elements physically, the row and col of the entry must be available with the value of the entry.
-So, the node structure for a matrix entry must have five fields:
+So, the structure of each node for matrix entries shall have two link pointers.
+Since non-zero elements are distributed over different positions of matrix, we should store the row and column position along with its values.
+The zero elements are not stored physically.
+So, the node structure of a matrix entry has five fields:

 - The value of the entry, row and column number to which the entry belongs.
-- Pointers to next entry in same row and next entry in same column.
+- The pointers to next entry in the same row and next entry in the same column.

-We also need a header nodes for each column and a header node for each row.
-The header node for a column should take us to the first non-zero entry in the column.
-In addition it should be able to take us to the next column header.
-Similar structure is also needed to a row header.
-Finally, we need a header node for the entire matrix.
+To access a row or a column of the matrix, we need header nodes.
+The header node of a column allows us to access the first non-zero entry in that column.
+A similar header node for a row is also needed to access rows and the first element of each row.

-It should be able to point to first column and first row headers.
-So, we have  four different node structures as shown in the figure below:
+We also need a header node for the entire matrix.
+It should be able to point to the first column and the first row headers.
+So, the four different node structures we have defined are the figure below gives a pictorial illustration of the four node structures:
 <p style="text-aling:center">
   <img src="../images/matrixNodeStr.png"><br>
   Figure 1
 </p>

-Using the node structures as explained above, we can store a sparse matrix as depicted below:
+Figure 2 shows an example for storing a sparse matrix with the nodes structures we have explained above.
 <p style="text-aling:center">
   <img src="../images/matrixEx1.png"><br>
   Figure 2
 </p>

-We also need a unified node structure which is used for understanding organization of matrix nodes corresponding to a sparse matrix.
+We use a unified node structure for the code to understand the organization of matrix nodes corresponding to a sparse matrix.
 The structure of this node is explained in the diagram below.
 <p style="text-aling:center">
   <img src="../images/sparseMatrixStr.png"><br>
   Figure 3
 </p>
-Let us now explore how each node structure is represented by a C-structure.
-First we need to define the total number of non=zero elements.
-We denote the dimensions by two constants <i>MAX1</i> and
-<i>MAX2</i>.
-An entry node has two pointers and a triplet that defines the non-zero element's row_no,
-col_no and the value.
+Now let us convert each node structure to a corresponding C-structure.
+The dimensions of the matrix are denoted by constants <i>MAX1</i> and <i>MAX2</i>.
+As we have already explained an entry node has two pointers and a triplet that defines the non-zero element's row_no, col_no and the value.
 So, the C-structure corresponding to an entry node is as follows:

 ```